 If you want to set your camera to capture your photos in black and white, be aware that both Canon and Nikon call this Monochrome in the menu navigation on their DSLRs.
 Confusing, right?

-Anyway, I suggest that you always shoot your images in colour and then convert them to black and white in post-processing.
+Anyway, I suggest that you always shoot your images in color and then convert them to black and white in post-processing.
 If you force your camera to capture black and white, it will do so in JPG format, which doesn’t contain the same amount of data.

 If you still want to capture your images in black and white you can set this on a Nikon DSLR by using the menu: Shooting Menu > Set Picture Control > Monochrome.